keenlabs/Keen-Docs/source/api/reference.rst

 Description
 -----------

-GET returns information about the specified saved insight and includes links to child-resources.
+GET returns information about the specified Saved Query and includes links to child-resources.

-PUT either inserts a new saved insight if it doesn't already exist, or updates an existing insight if it does exist.
+PUT either inserts a new Saved Query if it doesn't already exist, or updates an existing Saved Query if it does exist.

-When inserting a new saved insight, the body of the PUT request should be a JSON object with all the required properties for that particular analysis type.
+When inserting a new Saved Query, the body of the PUT request should be a JSON object with all the required properties for that particular analysis type.
 The optional properties, are, well, optional.

-When updating a saved insight, the body of the PUT request only needs to include the properties you want to update.
-For example, if you have a saved insight that does a Count and want to change its :doc:`/data_analysis/filters`, just include the **filters** property.
+When updating a Saved Query, the body of the PUT request only needs to include the properties you want to update.
+For example, if you have a Saved Query that does a Count and want to change its :doc:`/data_analysis/filters`, just include the **filters** property.

-.. note:: If you update a saved insight's **analysis_type** and the NEW type doesn't allow for some of the properties of the OLD type, Keen will delete the definition of those properties.
-For example, if you have an insight that does a Count Unique and you change it to do a Count, we will delete the **target_property** property.
+.. note:: If you update a Saved Query's **analysis_type** and the NEW type doesn't allow for some of the properties of the OLD type, Keen will delete the definition of those properties.
+For example, if you have a Saved Query that does a Count Unique and you change it to do a Count, we will delete the **target_property** property.

 .. note:: Make sure to set the request header "Content-Type" to "application/json" for PUTs.

-DELETE just plain old deletes the insight.
+DELETE just plain old deletes the Saved Query.

 ----------
 Parameters
 ----------

-.. include:: /data_analysis/saved_insight_parameters.txt
+.. include:: /data_analysis/saved_query_parameters.txt

 ----------------
 GET Request Body